 A few weeks prior to September 11th, I had received a call from my Bergdorf contact, telling me that a certain Bruce Boyer was browsing through the store and fell in love with my jewelry.
 In pursuit of content for the Dress Code section of Departures Magazine, Bruce wanted to feature ZADEH.
 Would I be willing to meet with him, they asked.

-The meeting was set for September 11 at 8:30am.
-We were to meet at the store before opening, to allow for an intimate discussion while perusing through and shedding light on each of the designs.
+We met on September 11 at 8:30am, before opening, to allow for an intimate discussion while perusing through and shedding light on each of the designs.

 Bruce, not surprisingly, turned out to be the ultimate taste maker and a well-respected voice in the men’s fashion industry.
 He was a delight to be around.
 As I was explaining my vision and creative process, I began noticing how fidgety the sales staff were.
 They seemed impatient and annoyed, throwing charged glances this way and that.
 I shrugged off their dismissive attitudes and we continued on to the belt department.

 When we finished, I said my goodbyes to Bruce and the Bergdorf staff with a smile on my face, and left the store.
 When my feet hit the pavement I immediately sensed that something was amiss.

 People were wandering en masse up Fifth and Madison Avenues.
 Streets normally electric with the purposeful comings and goings of busy New Yorkers were eerily quiet.
 I made my way home, confused by my surroundings but still on a high from my meeting.
 My mind was buzzed with the balmy glow of hope and optimism; I felt like the tides were turning...